consulo/consulo/MODULE_AWARE_INDEX.md

 - The platform pieces stay full-surface per port policy (`StubVariantFilter`/`getActiveElements` remain for adopters that do want query-time filtering; `NavigationContexts` keeps carrying arrival envs — now consumed as a re-seed trigger).
 - **Implemented and verified — 79/79 modules/it green.** `SandDisabledBlockTest` (both methods) pins the contract; `SandPreprocessorVariantsTest`/`SandContextResolveTest`/`SandEditorPsiTest` rewritten to enabled-only semantics; `SandFlagConditionalIndexTest`/`SandIncludeEntryStateTest` deleted as superseded.
 Two platform relocations fell out of making it pass headlessly: `PsiVFSListener` + `GlobalPsiVFSBulkFileListener` + `PsiVFSListenerStartUpActivity` moved ide-impl → `consulo.language.impl.internal.file` (headless had **no VFS→PSI invalidation at all** — `FileContentUtilCore.reparseFiles` published force-reload events into the void, so seed-drift reparses never invalidated cached PSI; `MUST_RECOMPUTE_FILE_TYPE` extracted to `consulo.document.internal.RecomputeFileTypeMarker` so both writer and reader modules share it), and drifted files are reparsed by `ModuleAwareIndexRootChangeListener` (options steer the parse now, so option drift = tree rebuild, not just index rows).
 Headless additions: real command builder in `HeadlessCommandProcessor` (inline execution + thread-local command depth — VFS reload-from-disk runs inside commands), `HeadlessLanguageEditorInternalHelper`. `SandClassSearch` scopes to `projectScope` (shared-JVM suites leak same-name classes across still-open projects under `allScope`).
 Stub version 8.

+## Multi-variant stubs — N stub trees per file, one per option (2026-09-11, user-directed, supersedes "single stub per file")

+Decisions taken with the user: **N trees per option** (not one tree with guards), queries **filter by reader** (a selector picks the variant the reader expects; an explicit all-variants mode exists for Goto Class), the option set of a file comes from the **analyzer: module settings plus one option per distinct include-site environment**.

+Storage: `StubUpdatingIndex` keeps `SingleEntryFileBasedIndexExtension<SerializedStubTree>`, but a `SerializedStubTree` now carries its *primary* variant (the file's module-settings option, index 0) plus `variants` — `(VariantDescriptor, tree)` pairs, where a descriptor is the list of `(providerId, tag, payload bytes)` plus a display name.
+The inverted stub indexes (name → file ids) hold the union of all variants' keys; per-variant stub id lists live in the value and are resolved at query time.
+Index version bumped; old data reindexes.

+Indexing: `StubUpdatingIndex` builds one stub tree per descriptor.
+Each secondary variant parses a fresh `FileContentImpl` copy whose `IndexingDataKeys.INDEX_OPTIONS` carries the variant's payloads; `FileContentImpl.getPsiFile` copies that key onto the PSI, and `ModuleAwareIndexOptions.getOptions(PsiElement)` reads it first, then the file's *view options*, then the recorded primary.
+So a parse always knows which variant it produces.

+Descriptors come from `ModuleAwareIndexOptionValueStorage`, which stores a list per (provider, file) — primary first — filled by `ModuleAwareIndexOptionProvider.analyze` returning `Map<VirtualFile, List<IndexOption>>`.
+Across providers only one dimension varies at a time (no cartesian product). `OptionsMeta` records the list of per-variant states; drift compares the primary and the set of secondaries.

+Selection: `StubProcessingHelper` picks a variant per file: the reader's `IndexOptionSelector` (thread-local, set through `ModuleAwareIndexOptions.withOptions`) if it names a stored variant, else the file's *current* variant (view options on the `VirtualFile`, else primary).
+A non-current variant is served through a light PSI copy of the file parsed under that variant's payloads (`ForeignVariantFiles`), whose AST spine matches the stored stub tree, so no reparse of the real file and no stub/AST mismatch. `ALL` mode iterates every variant.

+View: navigation contexts set the file's view options and reparse it; "View original" clears them.
+Editors always show exactly one variant of the physical file.
+Navigating to an element served from another variant (Goto Class lists every variant through `IndexOptionSelector.ALL_VARIANTS`) opens the physical file switched to that variant (`ModuleAwareIndexOptions.physicalFileOfVariantCopy`); view options that no longer name a stored variant are dropped when the file is re-recorded after indexing.

 ## Phased rollout

 ### Phase 1 — Platform plumbing ✅ DONE